econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 We smooth this out by holding the wealth-to-income ratio at 10.0 in the top three age brackets, the approximate mean among them.

 In our structural model, we assume retirement occurs at exactly age 65, whereas in the data we observe retirement at different ages, but predominantly between ages 60 and 70.
-Therefore, omit moments for ages 60 to 69 to prevent any bias in the estimation process, but keep the data for ages 70 and above to capture the behavior of retirees.
+Therefore, we omit moments for ages 60 to 69 to prevent any bias in the estimation process, but keep the data for ages 70 and above to capture the behavior of retirees.
 Similarly, we calculate the median portfolio share of risky assets after retirement for ages 70 and above given by @Aboagye2024.

 Considering the selection of moments we have chosen, it is clear that there is an imbalance: